Discover more from Both Are True

 Where does this leave us?

 Right back where we started, babe, that messy middle feeling of not knowing exactly what to do but feeling like I could be doing something.
-And so, rather than immediately go for the joke, lemme just try to stay here, in that feeling.
+And so, rather than immediately go for the joke, lemme just try to stay here, in that feeling4.

 So the messy question feeling space is this: